 and not turning your back on your own.

 Fasting should come from seeing the needs of others and doing something about it– not “turning your back on your own.”
-Jesus Christ helps us see the needs of others and did something about it.
+Jesus Christ saw the needs of others and did something about it.
 He saw everyone as “his own” and turned to them.

 Open our eyes, O God, to the gift of your Son, Jesus Christ,